Parvaneh Massoumi

-Sakineh Kabodar-Ahangi (سکینه کبودرآهنگی; 2 March 1945 – 27 November 2023), known professionally as Parvaneh Massoumi (پروانه معصومی), was an Iranian actress.
+Sakineh Kabodar-Ahangi (سکینه کبودرآهنگی; 2 March 1945 – 27 November 2023), known professionally as Parvaneh Massoumi (پروانه معصومی), was an Iranian Actor.
 She completed her education at the Faculty of Foreign Languages at the National University of Iran.
 Massoumi made her acting debut in 1971 with a minor role in the film Bita and rose to prominence the following year by playing the lead female role in Raining (Ragbar), directed by Bahram Beyzai.
 She continued collaborating with Beyzai until his film The Crow (1977), becoming the first prominent female lead in his cinematic works.

 She later won the Crystal Simorgh for Best Actress at the Fajr Film Festival for her performances in Chrysanthemums (1984), Dowry for Rabab (1987), and The Splendor of Life (1987).

 Early life

 Parvaneh Massoumi was born on 11 March 1944 in Tehran.
 She graduated from the Faculty of Foreign Languages at the National University of Iran and later traveled to Germany for further studies.
 While in Germany, she met Mosoud Massoumi, a photography student, whom she married.
 The couple returned to Iran after her studies, and Massoumi began her artistic career in the early 1970s.
 Her most prolific period in cinema was during the 1980s.